cyclus71-pixel/cloudflare/README.md

 * A Cloudflare account
 * A domain managed by Cloudflare DNS
-* A Linux server (in this example a Raspberry Pi 4)
+* A Linux server (in this example a Debian and Raspberry Pi 4)

 ### 1. Install `cloudflared`